mr-mixas/Nested-Diff.py/HOWTO.md

 and `ndiff = difftool --no-prompt --tool nested_diff` to section `[aliases]`.

-Now `ndiff` subcommand available which may be used instead of `diff` when nested diff required.
+Now `ndiff` subcommand available and may be used in the same manner as `diff`.